 Each version has specific properties.
 Let’s check these one by one.

-IGMPv1 is the first and the basic version of IGMP.
+IGMPv1 is the first and the basic version of Internet Group Management Protocol.
 Basically IGMPv1 has two mechanims.
 These are “membership query” and “membership report”.

 IGMPv1 packet is like below: